Skip to Content

 Photo of guests on Rise of the Resistance, riding by a space scene.

-Matt Stroshane / Disney Parks.
+Matt Stroshane / Disney Parks

-If you’re pregnant, you might be wondering if you can still ride.
 Unfortunately Disney advises that you should not ride Rise of the Resistance if you’re pregnant.

 People with the following conditions should not go on this ride: